acl2017/acl2017.github.io/_pages/testing/program.md

                 </tr>
                 <tr id="poster">
                     <td>
-                        <span class="poster-title">Determining Whether and When People Participate in the Events They Tweet About. </span><em>krishna sanagavarapu, Alakananda Vempala and Eduardo Blanco</em>
+                        <span class="poster-title">Determining Whether and When People Participate in the Events They Tweet About. </span><em>Krishna Sanagavarapu, Alakananda Vempala and Eduardo Blanco</em>
                     </td>
                 </tr>
                 <tr id="poster">